Acts 18:18-23

 Mission involves both expansion into new regions and intentional strengthening of existing believers.

-22 When he had landed at Caesarea, he went up and greeted the assembly, and went down to Antioch.
+22 When Paul had landed at Caesarea, he went up and greeted the church at Jerusalem.
+Then he went down to Antioch.

-23 Having spent some time there, he departed, and went through the region of Galatia, and Phrygia, in order, establishing all the disciples.
+23 After Paul had spent some time in Antioch, he traveled from place to place throughout the region of Galatia and Phrygia, strengthening all the disciples.

 Mission involves both expansion into new regions and intentional strengthening of existing believers.